influxdata/docs-v2/content/influxdb/clustered/install/configure-cluster/directly.md

 - You run in an environment with no network interfaces ("air-gapped") and you can only access a private container registry.

-In both scenarios, you need a valid pull secret.
+In both scenarios, you need a valid _pull secret_.

 {{< tabs-wrapper >}}
 {{% tabs %}}